 The timeline you experience may depend on your personal history with the drug.
 The length of time you’ve been dependent on it and the size of your usual dose can influence your timeline.
 Generally, the longer you take a high dose, the more likely you are to experience symptoms early.

 Halcion is a central nervous system depressant, which means it’s in the only major prescription drug category that can cause potentially fatal withdrawal symptoms.
 Medical detox is the highest level of care among the four main levels of addiction treatment.
-Not everyone who goes through Halcion withdrawal will need medical detox.
+Not everyone who goes through Halcion withdrawal will need NCBI.
 However, because depressants can cause dangerous withdrawal symptoms, it’s essential to speak to a medical professional before quitting cold turkey.

 When you enter an addiction treatment program, you will go through an intake process that will include a medical assessment.
 You’re more likely to experience dangerous withdrawal if you’ve gone through antidepressant withdrawal before.
 A phenomenon called kindling makes long-lasting changes in your brain that make each subsequent withdrawal period more intense.